Niels Bohr Archive

 - since 2017: Member of the Editorial Board, European Physical Journal H.

-- since 2017: Member of the Board of the Commission on the History of Physics, Division of History of Science and Technology, IUHPS.
+- since 2017: Member of the Board of the Commission for the History of Physics, Division of History of Science and Technology, IUHPS.

 - 2016: Deutsches Museum Publication Award, awarded for: J. James and C. Joas, “Subsequent and Subsidiary?
 Rethinking the Role of Applications in Establishing Quantum Mechanics,” Historical Studies in the Natural Sciences 45, no. 5 (2015): 641–702.